Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-Bans drone takeoff and landing in McDowell Sonoran Preserve and other city parks effective October 20, 2016.
+Bans drone takeoff and landing in McDowell Sonoran Preserve and other city-owned parks.

 Restrictions

-Drones prohibited in: McDowell Sonoran Preserve, Pinnacle Peak Park, Mescal Park, Stonegate Park, WestWorld, McCormick-Stillman Railroad Park, Cactus Aquatic Center, Chaparral Aquatic Center, Eldorado Aquatic Center, McDowell Mountain Ranch Aquatic Center.
-First offense: $50-$300 fine.
-Second offense: misdemeanor charge.
+Prohibited: McDowell Sonoran Preserve, Mescal Park, Stonegate Park, WestWorld, McCormick-Stillman Railroad Park, Pinnacle Peak Park, Cactus Aquatic Center, Chaparral Aquatic Center, Eldorado Aquatic Center, McDowell Mountain Ranch Aquatic Center.
+First offense: $50-$300 fine; second offense: misdemeanor charge.

 View source